fyndoc/vms/docs/onboarding.md

     ![QG7](https://cdn.pixelbin.io/v2/doc/original/vms/onboarding/signup.png)
     <center><em>Figure 1: Visit The Website</em></center><br />

-2. On the sign up page, enter your organisation details, and click **Sign Up**.
+2. On the sign-up page, enter your organisation details, and click **Sign Up**.
 A verification link will be sent to your email ID.
 The organisation email and password you enter will become your login credentials.

     ![QG7](https://cdn.pixelbin.io/v2/doc/original/vms/onboarding/details.png)
     <center><em>Figure 2a: Create Your Credentials</em></center><br />